LinkWellNodes/Documentation/docs/services/jobs/testnets-v2/Polygon-Mumbai-Testnet-Jobs.md

 The 'request function' within your consumer contract specifies the parameters to be sent over with your Chainlink request.
 For detailed information, reference the above '**Request parameters**' section:

 [uint256_request_mmt](/Polygon-Mumbai/uint256/uint256.sol ':include :type=code :fragment=request')

+?> Need to send sensitive data?

+Request data is usually entered into your consumer contract, which is visible to the general public.

+If you need to send sensitive information along with your request (ie, an API key), we can instead store your sensitive details off-chain on our secure infrastructure, and provide you with a custom job ID that allows your request to access it.
+Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - a member of our team will get back to you ASAP.

 #### Retrieve the response (example):